 Everyone who belongs in healthcare passionately wants the best for patients.
 Medical error, however, persists as the third greatest cause of death.
 We have tremendous opportunity to improve.
 So what are the obstacles to patient safety?
 Despite appearing simple, removing unnecessary hazards within healthcare frameworks is extremely difficult.
 This ongoing series of posts uses specific hazards to demonstrate the obstacles to patient safety.
 We’ll persist … Continue reading Obstacles to Patient Safety

 Central lines are essential for the care of many patients.
 Unfortunately worldwide data indicate around one patient is dying every day from avoidable central line related air emboli.
 We would appreciate your feedback on the numerous case series and reports presented below.
-These are more than just statistics.
-(Image above from CNN report) Sufficient air can enter blood vessels rapidly, over 1 or 2 seconds, … Continue reading Central Line Air Emboli: one death every day?
+(Please click on any links in red).
+Many cases occur because of accidental line disconnections (this problem can be engineered out – see here). … Continue reading Central Line Air Emboli: one death every day?

 When an aeroplane crashes hundreds often die.
 This concentration of deaths lends the aviation industry tremendous energy in ensuring the same adverse event doesn’t happen again.
 Healthcare rarely benefits from the same fate.
 ‘Over the last few years NSW Health have received numerous reports of death and morbidity from central line related air emboli’.
 This statement in itself is a ‘call to action’.
 ‘Why don’t … Continue reading 9.
 Dispersion